fabiomux/kde-servicemenus/open_with_gvim/README.md

 - Support for Vim text editor in the Konsole terminal;
 - Support for gVimdiff;
 - Support for Vimdiff in the Konsole terminal.
+- Open a file, or a group of them, from within the first, the last, or a session of your choice among those available.

 ## Requirements